 With huge budgets allocated to the promotion of blockbusters, film houses would generously fly journalists to capital cities, have a car waiting at the airport, put them up in a beautiful five-star hotel, give them a bar and restaurant tab and treat them every bit as important as the stars themselves.

-Each green room would also have a little bay with a makeup artist who would ensure your a wing and a lash defined your eyes enough for a camera lens.
+Each green room would also have a little bay with a makeup artist who would ensure your wing and lashes defined your eyes enough for a camera lens.

 But everything has now changed.